Marienoir/one-click-hugo-cms/site/content/products/_index.md

   blurbs:
     - image: /img/illustrations-coffee-gear.svg
       text: >
-        However, at Kaldi Mart, we have been able to solve this problem by selling fresh products during harvest and shortly thereafter processing the rest to meet demand during the rest of the year
+        However, at Fresh-Mart, we have been able to solve this problem by selling fresh products during harvest and shortly thereafter processing the rest to meet demand during the rest of the year